 The Municipal Archives has:

-Nova Scotia Archives makes searchable digital versions available for 1869-1927.
+Digitized versions of McAlpine's Halifax City Directories for 1869-1927, can be searched here.
 Halifax Public Library also has city telephone books 1915-present.